BrightWearables/pxt-microbit-push-button-game/README.md

 ```
 ## Step 8: Download and test your code

-Pair your micro:bit and download your code.
+Pair your micro:bit.
+Download your code.
 Play the game against a friend and
 test your reaction time.
 When you're sure it's working, do the next tutorial.